Frequently Asked Questions

 Where do you operate?

-We are based in Christchurch, New Zealand and server the greater Canterbury area.
+We are based in Christchurch and Kerikeri, New Zealand and service the greater Canterbury and Northland areas.

 How do you charge for your services?